valory-xyz/ceramic-py/README.md

 # Ceramic Py - Python client for ceramic streams

 This Ceramic client implements the payload building, encoding and signing needed to interact with the [Ceramic Network](https://ceramic.network/).
+It currently supports TileDocuments only.

 ## Working with Ceramic streams